giannisgrigorakos/powerfactors/README.md

 $ go run cmd/powerfactors/main.go -address="desired_address" -port="desired_port"
 ```

+There is also a Makefile provided in order to simplify many commands.

 Then you need either the command line or a client(e.g. Postman) to make requests.
-There is a Postman collection under the name `Powerfactors.postman_collection.json` ready for use
+There is a Postman collection under the name `Powerfactors.postman_collection.json` ready for use_
 with various http requests that cover many various cases.

 ![](https://media.giphy.com/media/SwImQhtiNA7io/giphy.gif)